How To Deplete Glycogen Stores

 I like to think of liver glycogen as a backup generator.

 Just like when the power goes out, a backup generator provides temporary power.
-When your blood sugar gets low, your liver supplies a backup source of energy to keep your blood sugar stable.
+When your blood glucose levels drop, your liver supplies a backup source of energy to keep your blood sugar stable.

 Let's bring this full circle.

-Muscle glycogen is your number 1 fuel source for exercise.
+Muscle glycogen, a form of stored glucose, is your number 1 fuel source for exercise.
 When our stores are full, we have plenty of fuel.

 It takes a lot to deplete your whole body of glycogen, though.
 This isn’t something you’ll do in a typical 60-minute workout.